cutterbl/soundtouchjs-audio-worklet/README.md

 [AudioWorklet](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet)s are currently only available in Chrome, MS Edge, and Electron (with hacks).
 We use RollupJS and Babel to compile all of our dependencies.

-The SoundTouchNode is compiled using the [@babel/plugin-external-helpers](https://brunoscopelliti.com/a-simple-babel-optimization-i-recently-learned/) plugin, so you'll have to manually include the 'helpers'.
-If you're bundling SoundTouchNode into your application, with Babel, this may happen automagically (I haven't tested that).

-The SoundTouchWorklet runs in it's own context, off the main thread.
+The SoundTouchWorklet runs in it's own context, off the main thread, when using the native WebAudio API.
 As such, the Babel runtime is bundled with the other worklet dependencies.
 All of the necessary [SoundTouch](https://github.com/cutterbl/SoundTouchJS) bits are precompiled into the worklet, and the SoundTouchNode controls their properties.
 Adding worklets/webworkers to your application can be tricky.
 Read the documentation below for more information.

 ## Setting Up the AudioWorkletProcessor (SoundTouchWorklet)